eduardomdc/jawa/README.md

 | go X   | 5    | Move program pointer to X line.                       |
 | if X   | 6    | If box == 0 move program to X line.                   |
 | draw X | 7    | Prints character encoded by value at X.               |

+### How it works
+A jawa program lives on a integer array 1024 numbers long, so jawa code is limited to 1024 lines.
+Each integer represents a line of code where the first 3 bits of the 32 bits represent the operation, the remaining 29 bits represent the argument X value.
+Also there is the 'box', a buffer where you can hold one value to do operations with.
+The program executes the instructions on the current line then moves on to the next line, flow control of the program pointer is achieved with 'go' and 'if'.